-Please include your name and the names of all other contributors to your article, beneath the title of the article.
+Please include your name and the names of all other contributors to your article beneath the title of the article.
 You should include your first name, middle initial(s) and family name e.g. 'John A. Smith'.
+The editorial office only needs to know the name of the corresponding author.
+Coauthors only need to be identified here and may be placed in any order.